nus-cs2103-AY2223S2/tp/docs/team/sumhungyee.md

 Dengue Hotspot Tracker -

-Given below are my contributions to the project.
+Given below are my technical contributions to the project:
+ - Refactored classes within the parser package to suit the project's needs.
+    - Postal Codes are now considered.